sillsdev/ptx2pdf/docs/documentation/ptx2pdf-faq.md

 pictures onto other pages.
 It is hard to know when to move a picture to another page.
 When does it make the page better?
 How far should a picture float away from its anchor?

+In some error situations, the picture will not be on the same page as the anchor in a diglot.
+This is normally because trying to do that would have made the page too big.
+It is usually accompanied with other errors and possibly the page overflowing.

 ### How can I format the page number?